 The market for the Company's products is highly competitive.
-The Company competes with other dietary supplement products and over-thecounter pharmaceutical manufacturers.
+The Company competes with other dietary supplement products and over-the-counter pharmaceutical manufacturers.
 Among other factors, competition among these manufacturers is based upon price.
 If one or more manufacturers significantly reduce their prices in an effort to gain market share, the Company's business, operations and financial condition could be adversely affected.
 Many of the Company's competitors, particularly manufacturers of nationally advertised brand name products, are larger and have resources substantially greater than those of the Company.
 There has been speculation about the potential for increased participation in these markets by major international pharmaceutical companies.
 In the future, if not already, one or more of these companies could seek to compete more directly with the Company by manufacturing and distributing their own or others' products, or by significantly lowering the prices of existing national brand products.
-The Company sells substantially all of its supplement products to customers who re-sell and distribute the products.
-Although the Company does not currently participate significantly in other channels such as health food stores, direct mail, and internet sales, the Company is expanding its operations and its products, and will likely face increased competition in such distribution and sales channels as more vendors and customers utilize them.
+The Company sells a substantial percentage of its supplement products to customers who re-sell and distribute the products.
+The Company does not currently participate significantly in channels such as health food stores and direct mail.
+The Company is expanding its operations and its products, and will likely face increased competition in such distribution and sales channels as more vendors and customers utilize them.

-Reliance on Limited Number of Suppliers; Availability and Cost of Purchased Materials
+Reliance on Limited Number of Suppliers; Availability and cost of Purchased Materials